microsoft/code-with-engineering-playbook/team-agreements/working-agreements/readme.md

 ## Quality and not quantity

-- We, together on a [Definition of Done](../definition-of-done/readme.md) for our user story's and sprints and live by it.
+- We agree on a [Definition of Done](../definition-of-done/readme.md) for our user story's and sprints and live by it.
 - We follow engineering best practices like the [Code With Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook)

 ## Scrum rhythm